Ashhar-Azim/Ashhar_Portfolio/README.md

 - 👀 I’m interested in Cyber-security and Web Development
 - 🌱 I’m currently learning Linux and Assembly
-- 📫 How to reach me?
-Dženan#9207 on Discord

 <!---
 ItsDzenan/ItsDzenan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.